-Drawing data from 64 sources, the 2018 Release includes five years of data from 2013 to 2017.
+Drawing data from 64 sources, the 2020 Release includes six years of data from 2013 to 2019.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Louisiana’s largest improvement occurred in the Environmental & Occupational Health domain, which increased by 21.4% between 2013-17.
+Louisiana’s largest improvement occurred in the Community Planning & Engagement domain, which increased by 18.2% between 2013-19.

-Health security levels in 2017 significantly exceeded the national average in none of the six domains.
+Health security levels in 2019 significantly exceeded the national average in one domain: Incident & Information Management.

-Health security levels in 2017 were significantly below the national average in 4 domains: Health Security Surveillance, Incident & Information Management, Healthcare Delivery, and Countermeasure Management.
+Health security levels in 2019 were significantly below the national average in 4 domains: Health Security Surveillance, Healthcare Delivery, Countermeasure Management, and Environmental & Occupational Health.

 The state’s highest health security level in 2019 occurred in the domain of Incident & Information Management with a value of 9.1.

 The state’s lowest health security level in 2019 occurred in Healthcare Delivery with a value of 3.9.